LoveBug2084/LadyBug/README.md

 Master 128K MOS 3.20/3.50 using 12K of sideways ram\
 Master Compact MOS 5.00/5.10 using 12K of sideways ram\
 \
-Keyboard, Analogue Port Joysick and Digital User Port Joystick Supported\
+Keyboard (All Models), Analogue Port Joysick (B/B+/Master) and Digital User Port Joystick (Compact) Supported\
 \
 **The full game development diary can be viewed at the** [Stardot forums](https://stardot.org.uk/forums/viewtopic.php?f=53&t=21812)
 #
 ```
 A big thank you to

+HeadHunter for recreating the enemy release sound for 50Hz using math !

 Kieranhj for their image2mode7 utility allowing me to make the lovebyte loading screen

 Dreamland Fantasy's for their image2bbc utility allowing me to make the maze editor tiles

-HeadHunter for recreating the enemy release sound for 50Hz using math !

 And to everyone at the stardot forums for their kind words, help and support